Error bounded compression for weather and climate applications: Benchmarks

 We measure the compression and decompression throughput for each method as shown in \autoref{fig:ssim_throughput} (right).
 The throughput values are measured in single-thread on a desktop computer with an Intel Core i7-4770 CPU @ 3.4GHz and $2\times8$GB DDR3 memory @ 1600 MHz.
 EBCC achieves a decompression throughput of 104.7 MB/s which is comparable to other methods (76.9 MB/s to 161.2 MB/s).
 It has a much lower compression throughput of 1.4 MB/s due to the overhead of double feedback loops.
 However, we can easily compress multiple data chunks in parallel to achieve a higher throughput.
 Also, the compression throughput is not a critical factor in real-world applications since the weather data is usually compressed offline once and decompressed multiple times when accessed.

 Furthermore, we examine the compression errors in histogram plots (\autoref{fig:hist_t2m}), and power spectra (\autoref{fig:spectra_z500}).
 In these plots, we select compressed data with compression ratios close to 10$\times$ and 100$\times$ by binary searching the error target (for EBCC, SZ, SZ3, and SPERR) and bit information (for Bitrounding).
 According to the error histogram of compressed 2m temperature in \autoref{fig:hist_t2m}, EBCC concentrates most errors towards 0 and has far fewer large errors compared with others.
-EBCC distributes errors close to a Gaussian distribution at a 10$\times$ compression ratio, while compression errors of other methods are more dispersed than the Gaussian distribution.
+EBCC distributes errors close to a Gaussian distribution at a 10$\times$ compression ratio, while the compression errors of other methods are more dispersed than the Gaussian distribution.
 SZ and SZ3 distribute errors close to a uniform distribution.
-As the compression ratio increases to 100$\times$, the distributions of errors converge to Gaussian distributions with the exception of Bitrounding, which has more negative errors than positive errors.
-Histogram plots of compression errors for other variables are available in the Appendix, which show a similar trend as in \autoref{fig:hist_t2m}.
+As the compression ratio increases to 100$\times$, the distributions of errors are closer to the Gaussian distribution with the exception of Bitrounding, which has more negative errors than positive errors.
+Histogram plots of compression errors for other variables are available in the supporting information (Figure S1–S5), which show a similar trend as in \autoref{fig:hist_t2m}.